-Here are the steps to create an LLC using incfile.
+Here are the steps to create an LLC using zenbusiness.

 On the zenbusiness website, type in your desired company name and click start now to bring up the wizard to begin creating your LLC.
 Once you click start, answer the simple chat-like questionnaire.
 It'll ask you if you want an LLC or corporation, I'd select LLC.
-Other business structures are available, but if your business is making less than six figures annually and you don't have several owners, an LLC is normally your best option.
+Other business structures are available, but if your business makes less than six figures annually and you don't have several owners, an LLC is usually your best option.